Bandaging

 Layer 1 - padded bandage material (the soft one)

-Layer 2 - conforming bandage material (the knitted one)
+Layer 2 - conforming bandage material (the

 Layer 3 - vet wrap (cohesive bandage).
 Stretch vet wrap out before applying as it constricts and may wrap too tightly otherwise.